 John: Chapter 13 - The Last Supper

-Date: Difficult to place, but almost certainly after AD70 when the temple was destroyed (and the Sadducee party ceased to exist – there are no references to them in John).
-Probably around AD95, and probably written alongside the three letters of John, and Revelation from Ephesus.
+Date: John’s Gospel is difficult to place, but almost certainly after CE70 when the temple was destroyed (and the Sadducee party ceased to exist – there are no references to them in John).
+Probably around CE95, and probably written from Ephesus alongside the three letters of John and Revelation.

-Genre: The main literary genre is “gospel”, that is the recording of what Jesus did and said, and the different reactions these evoked.
+The main literary genre is “gospel”, that is, the recording of what Jesus did and said, and the different reactions these evoked.
 While the framework is narrative and story, there are other sub-genres: calling stories, witness stories, conflict and miracle stories, discourses and a long passion narrative.
-There is a conscious use of contrasts: Life / death, Above / below, Light / dark, Truth / lie, Sight / blindness.
+There is a conscious use of contrasts: life/death, above/below, light/dark, truth/lie, sight/blindness.

 Although the content of the book is deeply profound and spiritual, the structure is essentially simple:

 |1:19 - 12:50||The Messiah’s ministry and identity; 7 signs discourses*, conflicts; public ministry.|

 |13:1 - 20:31||The farewell discourse and Jesus’ passion; private teaching for his disciples; suffering, atonement, and vindication.|

 4 personal miracles:

 7 ‘I am’ statements: